Engage with one another, develop knowledge and skills, share expertise, and contribute to our community.

 Register

-Join us in June for a facilitated discussion of Brave New Work
+Join us in September for a facilitated discussion of Originals: How Non-Conformists Move the World by Adam Grant!

 About Book Club